hassanhabib/The-Standard/Services/Services.md

 # Services

 ## 0. Introduction
-Services in general are the containers of all the business logic in any given software.
+Services in general are the containers of all the business logic in any given software - they are the core component of any system and the main component that makes one system different from another.

+Our main goal with services is that to keep them completely agnostic from specific technologies or external dependencies.

+Any business layer is more compliant with The Standard if it can be plugged into any other dependencies and exposure technologies with the least amount of integration efforts possible.

 ### 0.0 Services Operations